jenspapenhagen/prometheusExporterJavaEE6/README.md

-# prometheusExporterJavaEE6
+# prometheus_Exporter for Java EE 6 Applications
-This a prometheus exporter for even Java EE6 Stack
+This is a prometheus exporter for old Java EE6 Stack.

 I hope this will help someone with legacy code.